Top 55 E-Commerce Tools for Businesses and Startups in 2023

 Smarter Contact

 Smarter Contact is an omnichannel messenger platform that’s created to help businesses nurture leads.
-The platform is easy to use and in just a couple of clicks you can create a customized marketing campaign and automatically follow up with leads.
+The platform is easy to use, and with just a couple of clicks, you can create a customized marketing campaign and automatically follow up with leads.
 It also offers a built-in CRM so that you can create your contact list in one place and an intuitive, customizable grading system so that you can filter your leads according to their level of interest.
-What’s more, the company is based in Ukraine.
-So, you can reach your audience via one of the most popular mediums – mobile phones – and show your support to Ukraine all at the same time.

 EngageBay